tmelanson17/stadium-ai/README.md

 - **Partial Trapping Moves**: Partial trapping moves (like Bind, Fire Spin, etc.) are automatically assumed to be successful by the state_reader, which is not always the case.
 In actual gameplay, these moves can miss or fail to trap the opponent, but the current implementation assumes they always succeed when detected.
 - **Adjust ContinuousTask speed**: Right now, it operates a little slowly.
+- **Incomplete Battle Information**: Current battle state has full information.
+Need a way to pass incomplete information to RL agent, since opponent's moves/mons are not known at the start of the battle.
+- **Team Preview Mode**: Currently Battle State receives Pokemon directly from team specs.
+Needs to handle the Team Preview stage where the three pokemon are chosen.

 ## Project Structure